softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 1. Use your sequence diagrams to guide the decision for what classes you need for your server, service, and data access objects.
 1. Implement your services
    1. Create the classes you need to implement the `clear` service method.
    1. Write a service test for `clear` to make sure the service and data access parts of your code are working properly.
    1. Repeat writing and implementing service classes and tests until you have built all the required functionality.
 1. Create your server handler for a single endpoint that simply returns a string.
 1. Make sure you can hit your endpoint from a browser or Curl.
 1. Implement your server handlers
    1. Convert your test server handler to implement the `clear` and `register` endpoints.
    1. Run the pass off test for registration.
    1. Repeat writing and implementing server handlers until you have completed all the pass off tests.

 ## Relevant Instruction Topics

 - [Web API](../../instruction/web-api/web-api.md): Creating an HTTP server.

+## Deliverables

-## Pass Off Tests
+### Pass Off Tests

-The provided tests for this assignment are in the `StandardAPITests` class.
+Successfully run the provided tests for this assignment are in the `StandardAPITests` class.
 These tests make HTTP requests to test your server.

+### Service Unit Tests

+Successfully run the service unit tests that you created.
+They must directly call the methods on your service classes.
+They should not call your HTTP server.
+They should not use the HTTP server test code that is provided with the starter code.

-## Code Quality
+### Code Quality

 For this phase the TAs will grade the quality of your project's source code.
 The rubric used to evaluate code quality can be found here: [Rubric](../code-quality-rubric.md)

-## Pass Off and Grading
+### Pass Off and Grading

 All of the tests in your project must succeed in order to complete this phase.